waldur/ansible-waldur-generator/README.md

     modules:
       - name: volume
         plugin: order

-        # The offering type used to automatically infer attribute parameters
+        resource_type: "OpenStack volume"
+        description: "Create, update, or delete an OpenStack Volume via the marketplace."

+        # By specifying the offering type, the generator will automatically find the
+        # corresponding schema in the OpenAPI specification (e.g., for volume size,
+        # image, etc.) and generate all the necessary Ansible parameters.
-        # from the OpenAPI schema.
-This greatly reduces boilerplate configuration.
+        # This dramatically reduces the amount of manual configuration required.
         offering_type: "OpenStack.Volume"

-        description: "Create, update, or delete an OpenStack Volume via the marketplace."
-        resource_type: "OpenStack volume"
+        # The base prefix for inferring standard API operation IDs.
+        # The 'order' plugin uses this to automatically enable:

-        # Specifies the API call to check if the final volume exists.
+        #  - `check`: via `openstack_volumes_list` (to see if the volume already exists)
-        existence_check_op: "openstack_volumes_list"
+        base_operation_id: "openstack_volumes"

+        # The 'operations' block is for opt-ins and overrides.
+        operations:
-        # Specifies the API call to update an existing volume.
+          # Enable the 'update' operation for existing volumes.
-        update_op: "openstack_volumes_update"
+          update:
+            # The 'id' is omitted because the API follows the default convention
+            # of using the '_partial_update' suffix for updates.

-        # A list of parameters that trigger an update if changed.
+            # A list of fields that can be changed on an existing volume.
-        update_check_fields:
-          - "description"

-        # Defines how to convert user-friendly names into API URLs.
-        # The 'order' plugin supports advanced resolvers that can filter based on
+            fields: ["description"]

+        # This block defines how to resolve dependencies and filter choices for the
-        # the results of other resolved parameters.
+        # module's parameters.
         resolvers:
-          flavor:
-            list: "openstack_flavors_list"
-            retrieve: "openstack_flavors_retrieve"
-            error_message: "Flavor '{value}' not found."
+          # This resolver is for the 'type' parameter, which was automatically
+          # inferred from the offering_type schema.
+          type:
+            # Shorthand for the volume types API endpoints.
+            base: "openstack_volume_types"
+            # This is a powerful feature for dependent filtering.
+It tells the
-            # This block tells the generator how to filter the flavor list.
+            # generator to filter the list of available volume types based on
+            # the cloud settings of the selected 'offering'.
             filter_by:
-              - # Use the resolved 'offering' parameter as the source.
+              - # The parameter whose resolved value we will use as the filter source.
                 source_param: "offering"
-                # Extract the 'scope_uuid' value from the offering's API response.
+                # The key to extract from the resolved offering's API response.
                 source_key: "scope_uuid"
-                # Use that value for the 'settings_uuid' query parameter when listing flavors.
+                # The query parameter to use when listing volume types.
+The final
+                # API call will be something like:
+                # `.../openstack-volume-types/?tenant_uuid=<offering_scope_uuid>`
                 target_key: "tenant_uuid"

-          # The same pattern can be applied to images, networks, etc.
+          # The same dependent filtering pattern is applied to the 'image' parameter.
           image:
-            list: "openstack_images_list"
-            retrieve: "openstack_images_retrieve"
-            error_message: "Image '{value}' not found."
+            base: "openstack_images"
             filter_by:
               - source_param: "offering"
                 source_key: "scope_uuid"
                 target_key: "tenant_uuid"

-          # This resolver is for the optional 'type' attribute.
+          # And again for the 'availability_zone' parameter.
-          type:
-            list: "openstack_volume_types_list"
-            retrieve: "openstack_volume_types_retrieve"
-            error_message: "Volume type '{value}' not found."
+          availability_zone:
+            base: "openstack_volume_availability_zones"
+            filter_by:
+              - source_param: "offering"
+                source_key: "scope_uuid"
+                target_key: "tenant_uuid"
     ```

 ## Architecture